Shreesha-Likucha-Dasa/Car-Radio/README.md

 2. Add your `RadioApi` implementation.
 3. Build the project in Android Studio.
 4. Use the **Desktop Head Unit (DHU)** to test Android Auto features.

+5. ## ⚖️ License & Copyright
+Copyright (c) 2026 Shreesha Likucha Dasa.
+All Rights Reserved.
+This repository and its contents are for portfolio and educational demonstration only.
+Unauthorized cloning, distribution, or commercial use of this code is strictly prohibited.